hmphu/binary_options/README.md

 ===============================================================================
 https://glueckert.shinyapps.io/binary_options/

-Goal:
+**Goal**: predict hourly or daily stock direction using machine learning and perform API based automated trading on binary option platforms.

-* predict hourly/daily stock direction using machine learning and perform API based automated trading on binary option platforms.
+**Result**: up to 0.7 accuracy yielding  20%+ ROI at sharp-ratio of 5+

 The webapp shows: